mental32/PyBasic/README.md

 ## Issues
  - There is no REPL
- - All integers are unsigned longs
+ - All integers are longs, if you overflow them you will get unexpected behaviour.
  - Division currently behaves as floor division due to no floating point integers
  - If you get infinite loop, you will have to suspend and kill the process